malramsay64/phd-thesis/05_Crystal_Melting/rates.md

 With the time dependence of the estimated radius matching the expected linear dependence, the crystal growth rate is the slope of a linear fit.
-@fig:melting_rates shows the growth rates and their respective errors.
+@Fig:melting_rates shows the growth rates and their respective errors.
 The normalisation of the melting point brings both pressures onto a single curve, the same result as seen for the dynamic quantities.